 Typhoon Hagibis: Japanese GP qualifying to take place on Sunday

 #F1: 2/2 The FIA and Formula 1 support this decision in the interests of safety for the spectators, competitors, and everyone at the Suzuka Circuit.
 See updated timetable here: https://t.co/7OX2Yg3Cqp— FIA (@fia) October 11, 2019

+The potential impact of the tropical storm has already seen two matches at the Rugby World Cup getting cancelled.
+According to reports, Suzuka is expected to be hit by high winds and heavy rain throughout Saturday.
 It's currently a Category Three typhoon and is due to hit the coast not far from the track on Saturday before moving north towards Tokyo.

 Mercedes appear to be in a strong position after Friday's practice.
 The side is quicker than anything else on both short runs and longer ones aimed at simulating the race.
 In fact, Mercedes were way quicker than Ferrari on their race simulations.
 Meanwhile, Ferrari appear to have slipped back with Leclerc 0.356secs off the pace and Vettel 0.235secs further behind.